Waiapu County: Development under difficulties

 Floods have, on several occasions, done considerable damage to roads and bridges.
 The greatest setback was suffered in May 1916, when the overall damage was estimated at £30,000.
 Both the Tikitiki bridge (opened in February 1914) and the Rotokautuku bridge (then only recently erected) were damaged.
 The Tikitiki bridge was again extensively damaged in February 1917.
-A further flood in March 1918, swept away four of the spans, and the site was abandoned.
+A further flood, in March 1918, swept away four of the spans, and the site was abandoned.

 Phenomenal rains at Tokomaru Bay on 21–22 January 1917, caused the Mangahauini Stream to rise to a record level in a few hours.
 Part of W. G. Keane's home was undermined, A. N. Wilkins's wool-scouring works was demolished, and two bridges were swept away.
 At Waima, Edgar A. R. Louis (20 years old), who lived in a tent, was drowned.
-When Mr. and Mrs. Hanlon had to leave their home the husband took charge of their 18-months-old infant, but it slipped from his grasp when he became entangled in a fence, and was swept out to sea.
+When Mr. and Mrs. Hanlon had to leave their home, the husband took charge of their 18-months-old infant, but it slipped from his grasp when he became entangled in a fence, and was swept out to sea.

-In the heyday of development on the East Coast shipping was a very important industry.
+In the heyday of development on the East Coast, shipping was an essential industry.
 All inward goods and outward produce had to be "surfed" at Tokomaru Bay, Waipiro Bay, Tuparoa, Port Awanui, Te Araroa and Hicks Bay.
-In the case of Tolaga Bay small craft could enter the river.
+In the case of Tolaga Bay, small craft could enter the river.
 Tolaga Bay, Tokomaru Bay, Te Araroa and Hicks Bay were, later, equipped with wharf facilities.